soullivaneuh/doctrine-dbal-utc-datetime/README.md

 The goal is to get rid of the quite hazardous timezone management of many database vendors.

-For more information, please read the [official Doctrine wiki page](doctrine_datetime), where this class come from.
+For more information, please read the [official Doctrine wiki page][doctrine_datetime], where this class come from.

 ## Setup